rm511130/PCF4CAS/README.md

 cf delete spring-music
 ```

 **Quick Recap:** You accomplished quite a bit just now.
 The unwiring of application performance monitoring, log monitoring, and health-check services for three different Apps.
 You also deleted a database, DNS entries, routing information, VM and containers.
 You also revoked user access to your Apps.
-These can be tedious and time consuming efforts, and yet, you just - as a developer - completed these tasks without opening any support tickets.
+These can be tedious and time-consuming efforts, and yet, you just - as a developer - completed these tasks without opening any support tickets.

 Congratulations, you have completed Lab-5.